eclipse-imagen/imagen/docs/guide/acquisition/index.md

          pb.add(bandValues);                   // The band values

          // Create the constant operation.
-         PlanarImage afa1 = (PlanarImage)JAI.create("constant", pb);
+         PlanarImage afa1 = (PlanarImage)ImageN.create("constant", pb);
 ```

 4.8 Image Display
 --------------------------------------

-JAI uses the Java 2D `BufferedImage` model for displaying images.
+ImageN uses the Java 2D `BufferedImage` model for displaying images.
 The
 `BufferedImage` manages an image in memory and provides ways to store
 pixel data, interpret pixel data, and to render the pixel data to a
 `Graphics2D` context.

-The display of images in JAI may be accomplished in several ways.
+The display of images may be accomplished in several ways.
 First, the `drawRenderedImage()` call on `Graphics2D` may be used to
 produce an immediate rendering.
 Another method is to instantiate a
 display widget that responds to user requests such as scrolling and